tigerfarm/arduino/Altair101/README.md

 Note, I don't intend to implement full Altair 8800 functionality.
 For example, my machine will not run Basic, nor will it run CPM.
 I just want a computer that looks and feels like the limited edition that was available in 1975.
-Just the computer that did not have any interfaces.
-The version that cost $621.
+That version did not have any interfaces.
+It cost $621 with extremely limited utility.
-If I had work all summer during my high school years, I could have bought one.
+If I had work all summer during my high school years, I could have bought one and few bucks to spare.
-But I did not buy one because, without the other parts, the utility of it was extremely limited.
+However, I didn't buy one because without the other parts, there was little it could do.
+It couldn't even store programs that were entered.
+It cost $1,980, 3 times the price of the computer, to have a usable disk drive.

-See the original [price list](https://altairclone.com/ordering.htm), see parts that were available and their costs.
+See the original [price list](https://altairclone.com/ordering.htm) to see parts that were available and their costs.

 --------------------------------------------------------------------------------
 ### Phase 1, Front panel I/O and Memory management